D2R-Reimagined/wiki-content/Patch_Notes/testing.md

 - Rain
   - Properties:
     - Changed: 11% Chance to cast level 15 Twister on striking (was 5% 15)
+- Red1
+  - Properties:
+    - Changed: 12% Chance to cast level 10 Meteor on striking (was 8% 4)
 - Siren's Song
   - Properties:
     - Added: 44% Chance to cast level 3 Attract when struck
     - Removed: 44% Chance to cast level 3 Confuse when struck
+- Spirit1
+  - Properties:
+    - Changed: +15-25% Faster Hit Recovery (was +55%)
+    - Changed: +45-73 to Mana (was +89-112)
 - Starlight
   - Properties:
     - Changed: Adds 40-100 Weapon Damage (was 35-140)
+- Steel1
+  - Properties:
+    - Changed: +6 to Minimum Weapon Damage (was +3)
+    - Changed: +9 to Maximum Weapon Damage (was +3)
+- Storm1
+  - Properties:
+    - Changed: +300% Enhanced Weapon Damage (was +383%)
+    - Added: 16% Chance to cast level 8 Arc on striking
+    - Removed: 16% Chance to cast level 21 Lightning on striking
 - Strength
   - Properties:
     - Changed: +10% Chance of Crushing Blow (was +25%)